NonMajorNerd/nonmajornerd.github.io/data.md

 ---

 ## Overview
-> This is semi-live data from KnightBot which is typically updated shortly after every Twitch stream.
+> This is current Character data from KnightBot which is typically updated shortly after every [Twitch](https://www.twitch.tv/nonmajornerd) stream.

 <table>
   {% for row in site.data.CharacterData %}